 An artist’s rendering of the Polish bomba.
-(Image credit: Crypto Museum)
+(Image credit: Wikimedia Commons)

 Even more amazing, Rejewiski conceived and built an early electro-mechanical computer, called a bomba, that could be programmed to automate the process of trying these different rotor settings.
 Bomba might have referred to the bomb-like ticking sound their code-cracking machine made, or perhaps it referred to a dessert the Poles enjoyed eating.
 Like many aspects of this secret history, no one knows for sure.